|

 wisdom.
 Of

 course, metaphysics loves to pretend it’s courageous truth-seeking.
-In
+In reality, it’s sophisticated avoidance.
+Instead of

-facts—organisms suffer, things decay, everything is conditional—we build
+looking at the banal facts—organisms suffer, things decay, everything is

-Brahman and Emptiness.
+did it with Brahman and Emptiness.
 Different costumes, same circus.
 The

 real genius of metaphysics isn’t explanatory power; it’s social power.